detky/PowerArray/README.md

 Current File Size: <7KB. <br>
 Dependencies : None.

 ####What does this script changes on the Array prototype?
-Is that really dangerous?
+Is that really dangerous?</a>

-Basically, PowerArray loads everything he needs to work on an own object called pa (window.pa), as other frameworks do.
-Inside of this pa object there are many functions, some of them designed to work attached to objects with Array prototype, some others designed to operate globally.<br>The initialization process checks if the name of each of such functions is in use before anything else.
+Basically, PowerArray loads everything he needs to work on his own object called pa (window.pa), as other frameworks do.
+Inside of this pa object there are many functions, some of them designed to work attached to objects with Array prototype, and others designed to operate globally.<br>The initialization process, checks if the name of each of such functions is in use before modifying anything.
 Only if they are free, a pointer to the corresponding pa function is set on the prototype array, or the global scope.
-If any was already occupated by other framework, library or whathever, PowerArray do not change anything, just sends a warning to the console.
+If any was already occupated by other framework, library or whatever, PowerArray do not change anything, just sends a warning to the console.
-The only consequence for you would be a change on the syntax when using that specific PowerArray function:
+The only consequence will be a change on the syntax when using that specific PowerArray function:

 <ul>
 	<li>